rosenbergsimon/WBPro/README.md

 # Environment Variables

 Two environment variables are required.
 The names for these are below.

-On Windows, use the following PowerShell command to set environment variables.
-A system restart is required to use them afterwards.
-Use the quotation marks for the value.

-    setx VARIABLE_NAME "VALUE"

 FlightLogger GraphQL API Key (Obtained from my.flightlogger.net):